mattlayman.com

 I hope it's clear

-that the goal of the Command
+that the goal of the `Command` class is

 to help you with common actions